HTML has links - PDF has Authentication

 (1) Natural and irreversible human conditions.

-(a) It is recognized that portions of many water bodies cannot meet the assigned criteria due to the natural conditions of the water body.
-When a water body does not meet its assigned criteria due to natural climatic or landscape attributes, the natural conditions constitute the water quality criteria.
+(a) It is recognized that portions of many water bodies cannot meet the assigned aquatic life criteria due to the natural conditions of the water body.
+When a water body does not meet its assigned aquatic life criteria due to natural climatic or landscape attributes, the following will be used to determine site-specific numeric aquatic life criteria representing conditions unique to a water body:

 (b) When a water body does not meet its assigned criteria due to human structural changes that cannot be effectively remedied (as determined consistent with the federal regulations at 40 C.F.R.
 131.10), then alternative estimates of the attainable water quality conditions, plus any further allowances for human effects specified in this chapter for when natural conditions exceed the criteria, may be used to establish an alternative criteria for the water body (see WAC 173-201A-430 and 173-201A-440).